-Where this is available please use whenever possible as it enables more rapid receipt and processing within the laboratories.
-All infection sciences requests are available on the electronic patient record held in the electronic requesting system e.g. ICE.
+Where available, please use whenever possible as it enables more rapid receipt and processing within the laboratories.
+All Infection Sciences requests are available on the electronic patient record held in the electronic requesting system e.g. ICE.
 Please answer all questions and include RELEVANT clinical details.
-If there is a history of a particular risk e.g. recent travel to an area of risk this must be included.
-Please ensure that details of risk is included on all requests irrespective of test requested as this information is essential to ensure that the correct laboratory precautions are taken when processing all samples, e.g. risk of a particular viral pathogen associated with travel should also be included in bacteriology requests details (see section on High risk samples).
+If there is a history of a particular risk, e.g. recent travel to an area of risk, this must be included.
+Please ensure that details of risk are included on all requests irrespective of test requested as this information is essential to ensure that the correct laboratory precautions are taken when processing all samples, e.g. risk of a particular viral pathogen associated with travel should also be included in Bacteriology requests details (see section on high risk samples).